wuxc/pywin32doc/md/win32gui.md

   - [CreateCompatibleDC](win32gui.md#win32guicreatecompatibledc)

-    Creates a memory device context (DC) compatible with the specified device.&nbsp;
+    Creates a memory device context \(DC\) compatible with the specified device\.&nbsp;

   - [CreateCompatibleBitmap](win32gui.md#win32guicreatecompatiblebitmap)

-    Creates a bitmap compatible with the device that is associated with the specified device context.&nbsp;
+    Creates a bitmap compatible with the device that is associated with the specified device context\.&nbsp;

   - [CreateBitmap](win32gui.md#win32guicreatebitmap)